Important Account Opening Information

 Balance information - Keeping track of your balance is important.
 You can review your balance in a number of ways including reviewing your periodic statement, reviewing your balance online, calling us by phone, or coming into one of our branches.

-Funds availability - Knowing when funds you deposit into your checking account will be made available for withdrawal is another important concept that can help you avoid being assessed fees or charges.
+Funds availability - Knowing when funds you deposit will be made available for withdrawal is another important concept that can help you avoid being assessed fees or charges.
 Please see our funds availability disclosure for information on when different types of deposits will be made available for withdrawal.
 For those accounts to which our funds availability policy disclosure does not apply, you can ask us when you make a deposit when those funds will be available for withdrawal.
 An item may be returned after the funds from the deposit of that item are made available for withdrawal.
 In that case, we will reverse the credit of the item.
 We may determine the amount of available funds in your account for the purpose of deciding whether to return an item for insufficient funds at any time between the times we receive the item and when we return the item or send a notice in lieu of return.
 We need only make one determination, but if we choose to make a subsequent determination, the account balance at the subsequent time will determine whether there are insufficient available funds.

 A temporary debit authorization hold affects your account balance - On debit card purchases, merchants may request a temporary hold on your account for a specified sum of money when the merchant does not know the exact amount of the purchase at the time the card is authorized.
 The amount of the temporary hold may be more than the actual amount of your purchase.
 Some common transactions where this occurs involve purchases of gasoline, hotel rooms, or meals at restaurants.
 When this happens, our processing system cannot determine that the amount of the hold exceeds the actual amount of your purchase.
 This temporary hold, and the amount charged to your account, will eventually be adjusted to the actual amount of your purchase, but it could be three calendar days, or even longer in some cases, before the adjustment is made.
 Until the adjustment is made, the amount of funds in your account available for other transactions will be reduced by the amount of the temporary hold.